chef-boneyard/habitat/README.md

 The `run` action handles installing Habitat using the `hab_install` resource, ensures that the appropriate versions of the `core/hab-sup` and `core/hab-launcher` packages are installed using `hab_package`, and then drops off the appropriate init system definitions and manages the service.

+All `event_stream_*` properties are optional, and allow the Habitat Supervisor to display details about it's status and running services via the [Chef Automate Applications Dashboard](https://automate.chef.io/docs/applications-dashboard/).

 #### Actions

 - `run`: starts the `hab-sup` service